erengy/anitomy/README.md

 ### Library

-Requires a compiler that supports [C++23](https://en.cppreference.com/w/cpp/compiler_support).
-Currently only tested with the latest version of MSVC.
+Header-only, has no dependencies other than the standard library.
+Requires a compiler that supports [C++23](https://en.cppreference.com/w/cpp/compiler_support/23) (currently only tested with MSVC).

 ```cpp
 #include <print>